hasura/graphql-engine/manual/users/index.rst

 Signing Up
 ----------

-Stub - fill in details with basics of Signing up.
+The signup endpoint of Hasura Auth works in the following way.
+It takes two parameters.

+1. ``provider`` : A name of the provider to be used.
+2. ``data``: A JSON payload which is specific to each provider.
+See provider examples.

+If the signup request is successful:

+1. If the provider doesn't have a verification step (e.g ``username``, ``google``), it will login the user and return the session token in the response.
+2. If the provider has any verification step (e.g. ``mobile``, ``email``), it will not login the user, and will return ``null`` as the session token.

 Logging In
 ----------

-Stub - fill in details with basics of login.
+The request payload of the login endpoint is similar to the signup endpoint.

+1. ``provider`` : A name of the provider to be used.
+2. ``data``: A JSON payload which is specific to each provider.
+See provider examples.

 Pending Verification
 ^^^^^^^^^^^^^^^^^^^^
-If the provider is ``email``/``mobile-password`` and the user has not verified their email/mobile; then the response from ``/v1/login`` endpoint would be an error indicating email/mobile verification is pending.
+If the provider is ``email`` or ``mobile-password`` and the user has not verified their email/mobile; then the response from ``/v1/login`` endpoint would be an error indicating email/mobile verification is pending.

 .. toctree::